-13 mins S5 #39 Feb 18, 26 Relaunch: InForm is now Speaking Body In this episode, I announce that I’m rebranding and relaunching my podcast, previously called the Informed Podcast, as Speaking Body.
+13 mins S2 #39 Feb 18, 26 Relaunch: InForm is now Speaking Body In this episode, I announce that I’m rebranding and relaunching my podcast, previously called the Informed Podcast, as Speaking Body.
 I explain that Speaking Body will be both a podcast and a website (speakingbody.com) that will archive my writing, offer a newsletter, and sometimes include video episodes on YouTube, while keeping the same RSS feed for subscribers.Going forward, I will focus less on applying psychoanalytic theory and focus more on psychoanalysis and on how psychoanalytic work leaves the consulting room and affects everyday life and subjectivity.
 While I will sometimes use specialized Lacanian terms (e.g., jouissance, discourse of the master, object a, imaginary/symbolic/real, drive), I aim to restate key ideas in more commonplace language whenever possible.

-68 mins S1 #9 Mar 06, 24 InForm: Peter Rollins on Psychoanalysis, Theology, Community, and the Work He Does In this episode of the InForm:Podcast, I speak with Peter Rollins, the man behind pyro-theology, the Wake festival, the Spark retreat, Atheism for Lent, and many more things that can provoke all sorts of interesting experiences and elaborations.
+68 mins S1 #9 Mar 06, 24 InForm: Peter Rollins on Psychoanalysis, Theology, Community, and the Work He Does In this episode of the InForm: Podcast, I speak with Peter Rollins, the man behind pyro-theology, the Wake festival, the Spark retreat, Atheism for Lent, and many more things that can provoke all sorts of interesting experiences and elaborations.
 I first became aware of Pete's work many years back as I was attempting to build up my own understanding of Lacan.
-I don't remember exactly how it happened, but I found a video of him talking about Lacanian ideas, where he explained them in ways I found intelligible and useful.
-This led to me watching more of his videos, listening to his podcast, and then reading his books.
-Today, what interests me about Pete's work is the way that he goes about building engaged communities that work and struggle together to acknowledge, experience, and communicate about the lacks and antagonisms that are at the center of human subjectivity (or the human condition if you prefer that language), which is the main thing I speak with him about in this informal but hopefully informative conversation.We do, of course, go in other directions as well; we even tell a few jokes, which I hope you all find ammusing.
+I don't remember exactly how it happened, but I found a video of him discussing Lacanian ideas, in which he explained them in ways I found intelligible and useful.
+This led me to watch more of his videos, listen to his podcast, and then read his books.
+Today, what interests me about Pete's work is the way that he goes about building engaged communities that work and struggle together to acknowledge, experience, and communicate about the lacks and antagonisms that are at the center of human subjectivity (or the human condition if you prefer that language), which is the main thing I speak with him about in this informal but hopefully informative conversation.We do, of course, go in other directions as well; we even tell a few jokes, which I hope you all find amusing.
 One last thing: near the end of the interview.
 REFERENCED: 1.
 Pete's Patreon & his Website2.
 Todd McGowan's YouTube3.
 Analysis Laid Bear 3.
 The Aims of Analysis

 63 mins S1 #8 Jan 30, 24 InForm: Isolda Alverez Talks about the Psychoanalytic Clinic of Freud, Lacan & Today On this episode of InForm:Podcast, I speak with practicing Lacanian psychoanalyst Isolda Alverez about the way the aims of the psychoanalytic clinic have changed from Freud's time through Lacans and into the present day.Recommendations: 1.
 Band: Yo La Tango (Spotify, Apple Music) Album: "And Then Nothing Turned Itself Inside Out" (Spotify, Apple Music)2.
 Lucifer (TV Show on Netflix, Comic) 3.
 The Unbearable Lightness of Being (Amazon)